 The Tuition Assistance Committee (TAC) services the Honolulu Waldorf School community by attempting to close the gap between the set tuition and a family's ability to pay.
 Most families use several strategies to keep the costs within reach, and it is important to note that the family bears the primary responsibility for financing a child's education to the extent that it is able.
 The TAC is responsible for granting tuition assistance based on demonstrated financial need in accordance with the TAC's budget, procedures, and policies.
 The tuition assistance helps to support the economic diversity of the community and economic health of the school.
 Numerous other factors are also considered - family size, assets, debt, number of children in tuition-charging schools or colleges, as well as care responsibility for an elderly parent.
 The TAC also differentiates between necessary expenses and money spent for lifestyle choices.
 The school does not provide tuition assistance to make up for lifestyle expenditures that could have been directed to education.
 All students regardless of age are eligible to apply.

 Click Here for the Tuition Assistance Info.
 Sheet

 When do I need to apply?

-For new students, the deadline is 30 days after acceptance.
-For current students, the deadline for priority consideration is March 7.
+For new students, we recommend that you begin your tuition assistance application when you begin your application for enrollment.
+For current students, the deadline for priority consideration is February 16.
 However, our tuition assistance process is year-round.
 You can apply anytime during the year, subject to the fund availability.